 Uses: Alleviates anxiety and depression, relieves stress, helps prevent acne

 Did you know?
 Bergamot is defined as a hybrid between a sour orange and a lemon.
 The Calabria region of Italy now produces 90% of the global supply.
 The oil is taken from the peel of these knobbly fruits by cold-pressing techniques.

 What is it used for?
 Medicinally, it is a true multi-tasker: bergamot oil is antibacterial, anti-infectious, anti-inflammatory and antispasmodic.
-Bergamot oils the only citrus peel oil that contains up to 30% of the ester linalyl acetate, a sought after molecule for its wide range of psychological and pharmacological benefits.
+Bergamot is the only citrus peel oil that contains up to 30% of the ester linalyl acetate, a sought after molecule for its wide range of psychological and pharmacological benefits.

 Will I like it?
 Aromatically it is bright and refreshing with a tangy, sweet scent similar to orange.
 It is widely recognised as the aroma and flavour in one of our favourites, Earl Grey tea.
 Bergamot blends well with most other oils, including citrus oils, lavender, chamomile, and sandalwood.
 Emotionally, Bergamot’s sweet scent works to calm and relax and to brighten and uplift your mood.
 As a relaxant, it is a perfect pre-bedtime oil to promote calm and help you release pent up stress.
 It is often used in the winter months to help combat the blues and can help you feel inspired and motivated.

 How can I use it?
 Try this Relax and De-stress Pillow Spray recipe.
 Bergamot works wonders as a bedtime oil and you can use it in various ways – in bath salts, body butters and massage oils or diffusers in the room throughout the night.

 - 8 drops of Bergamot essential oil

 - 4 drops of Lavender essential oil

 - 4 drops of Ylang Ylang essential oil